 This was originally posted on June 17th, 2010.

 The show is called Space Black Knight.
-It’s a complete ripoff of Mobile Suit Gundam.
-According to “legend”, it’s a Korean made animation series made in the same era as Gundam.
-Instead of using mobile suits, elements from American cartoons are incorporated in the show… But let’s pretend that Space Black Knight never happened.
-For now, we’ll cringe at seeing how the original cast of MSG did outside the show as if it were a wacky, predictable sitcom.
+Let’s say it’s a bootleg of the original Mobile Suit Gundam anime.
+It’s a Korean made animation series made in the same era as Gundam.
+Instead of using mobile suits, elements from American cartoons are incorporated into the show… But let’s pretend that Space Black Knight never happened; it appears to have been produced due to the ban on Japanese imports in Korea during this era.
+So the solution to the problem was to produce a show that no one would think to connect the dots to years later.

+For now, we’ll view how the original cast of MSG did outside the show as if it were a wacky, predictable sitcom.